Community Health Sciences

 Required Courses

-Determinants of Population Health
+Foundations and Determinants of Public Health

-Public Health Systems, Management and Community Health Methods
+Public Health Management and Leadership

-Applied Practice Experience
+Applied Practice Experience (3 hours)

 Integrative Learning Experience